thiwi/luceamIOS/README.md

 The project ships with placeholder unit and UI tests in `LumaTests` and `LumaUITests`.
 These can be executed from Xcode or via `xcodebuild` to validate the app once implemented.

+### Launch performance metrics

+UI tests normally measure launch performance with `XCTApplicationLaunchMetric`.
+Some simulator environments lack the system files needed for these metrics and emit errors like `load_eligibility_plist` during test runs.
+Metrics collection is therefore disabled by default.
+Set the environment variable `ENABLE_LAUNCH_METRICS=1` when running tests if you want to record launch metrics.

 ## Offline mock mode

 By default the app runs without a backend. `APIClient.useMock` is set to `true`,